Meet our Teachers

 Ms. Amy

-is the founder of Sapling Woods Nature School, a thriving educational community inspired by her deep passion for holistic living, nature-based learning, and childhood development.
+Amy is the Head of School for Sapling Woods Nature School, a thriving educational community inspired by her deep passion for holistic living, nature-based learning, and childhood development.
 After graduating from Rider University and spending three years working in finance, Amy made a bold decision to follow her heart and pursue a career as a yoga instructor.
 Along the way, she earned certifications in both yoga and AcroYoga, embracing a path of wellness that would ultimately guide her to a new, unexpected calling.

 Through her yoga practice, Amy connected with a parent whose child attended a local nature-based school.
 Intrigued by the idea, she explored nature schools further and quickly recognized the profound impact they had on children’s development.
 When Amy’s own son was born in 2018, she felt a deep desire to provide him with the same nurturing, outdoor-focused educational experience.
 After trying several preschools, Amy found her home at Painted Oak Nature School, where her passion for nature-based learning blossomed.